 Medical Billing and Coding Certification

-If you aspire to work in the medical billing and coding field, career-specific healthcare training and medical billing and coding certification can help distinguish you as a qualified candidate.
-Employers seek professionals with a comprehensive understanding of industry-standard codes and practices, which is why many prefer applicants with the Certified Professional Coder (CPC®) credential from the American Association of Professional Coders (AAPC).
-Furthermore, the 2010 salary survey published by the AAPC indicates that certified coders earn approximately 20% more than their non-certified counterparts, with certified professionals earning an average annual salary of $45,404 compared to $37,746 for those without certification.1
+If you want to work in the medical billing and coding field, career training and certification can help distinguish you as a qualified candidate.
+Employers often seek applicants with a medical billing and coding certification or Certified Professional Coder (CPC) credential from the American Association of Professional Coders (AAPC).

 Training for Medical Billing and Coding Certification

-- Current Procedural Terminology (CPT®) codes identify procedures, such as office visits, physical examinations, flu shots and sutures.
+- Current Procedural Terminology (CPT) codes – These help identify procedures like office visits, physical examinations, flu shots and more.

-- ICD-9 codes from the International Statistical Classification of Diseases and Related Health Problems indicate diagnoses, such as diseases of the digestive or nervous systems, complications of pregnancy, injuries, poisoning, and mental disorders.
+- ICD-10 codes from the International Statistical Classification of Diseases and Related Health Problems – These indicate diagnoses like diseases of the digestive or nervous systems, pregnancy complications, injuries and more.

-- Healthcare Common Procedure Coding System (HCPCS) Level II codes represent devices and supplies, such as prosthetics and durable medical equipment, as well as non-physician services, such as ambulance transportation.
+- Healthcare Common Procedure Coding System (HCPCS) Level II codes — These represent devices and supplies like prosthetics and durable medical equipment, as well as non-physician services like ambulance transportation.

-These codes determine the amount of reimbursement a healthcare provider receives from insurance companies for services provided to patients.
-Through medical billing and coding training and CPC® certification, professionals are able to demonstrate their familiarity with CPT, ICD-9 and HCPCS Level II codes.
+These codes determine the amount of reimbursement a healthcare provider receives from insurance companies for services provided to patients, which is why the process is so important.
+Through medical billing and coding training and CPC certification, medical billers and coders become familiar with CPT, ICD-10 and HCPCS Level II codes.

-Formal medical billing and coding education prepares students to sit for the CPC® exam offered by the AAPC and gives them the opportunity to learn and practice professional skills such as processing healthcare claims, accurately coding medical procedures and using proper terminology.
+Medical billing and coding career training also prepares students to learn how to process healthcare claims, accurately code medical procedures and use the right medical terminology.
 These qualifications can assist applicants when competing for coding jobs.

 Benefits of AAPC Certification

-Employers often favor credentialed professionals with verifiable skills when hiring for medical billing and coding positions.
-Widely regarded as the industry’s gold standard, the CPC® credential from the AAPC is respected by healthcare providers, medical societies and government organizations nationwide, as it conveys a proven level of expertise.2 CPC® certification signifies that a candidate should be able to:
+Employers usually prefer to hire candidates with certification for medical billing and coding positions.
+The CPC credential from the AAPC is generally respected by healthcare providers, medical societies and government organizations nationwide.
+CPC certification signifies that a candidate should be able to:

-- Review patient records and assign accurate medical codes for treatment, diagnoses and services
+- Review patient records and assign the right medical codes for treatment, diagnoses and services.

-- Demonstrate familiarity with healthcare services such as surgery, radiology, anesthesia, pathology and evaluation.
+- Be familiar with healthcare services like surgery, radiology, anesthesia, pathology and more.

-- Manage issues such as claims denials, medically necessary procedures and bundling
+- Manage issues like claims denials, medically necessary procedures and bundling.

-- Understand key medical terminology, as well as anatomy and physiology
+- Understand key medical terminology, anatomy and physiology.

 Medical Billing and Coding Certification Requirements